confluentinc/examples/security/secret-protection/docs/secret-protection.rst

    To protect the previous environment variable in a production host, you can set the master encryption key at the process level instead of the global machine level.
-For example, you could set it in the systemd overrides for executed processes, restricting the environment directives file to root-only access.
+For example, you could set it in the ``systemd`` overrides for executed processes, restricting the environment directives file to root-only access.

 Encrypting the value of a configuration parameter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use a configuration parameter available in a configuration file example that ships with Confluent Platform.
+Use a configuration parameter available in the configuration file example that ships with |cp|.

 To encrypt the parameter ``config.storage.topic`` in ``$CONFLUENT_HOME/etc/schema-registry/connect-avro-distributed.properties``,